Around Door County, WI

 At the Hilltop Inn you’ll find that many of these attractions are within walking distance!
 The Top of the Hill Shops, a collection of boutiques and eclectic shops, are right across the street.

-The Hilltop Inn is close to many wonderful restaurants.
+The Hilltop Inn offers the perfect place to stay in Fish Creek as it is so close to many wonderful restaurants, bars, shops and more.
 For more Fish Creek dining/shopping/activity options, visit the Door County Visitor’s Bureau.

 The county has a total area of 2,370 square miles, the largest county in Wisconsin, of which 483 square miles of it is land and 1,887 square miles of it (79.63%) is water.
 The county also has 298 miles of shoreline.
 Suffolk County, New York, on Long Island (980 miles) and Barnstable County, Massachusetts, which includes Cape Cod (550 miles) Chippewa County, Michigan (456 miles), and Keweenaw County, Michigan (424 miles) have more.
 This is one of the reasons that locals and tourists alike refer to the area as the Cape Cod of the Midwest.
 The county covers the majority of the Door Peninsula.
 With the completion of the Sturgeon Bay Shipping Canal in 1881, the northern half of the peninsula, in actuality, became an island. continued at Wikipedia…